certifiableGrimalkin/stardew-valley-randomizer/README.md

   * Henchman and Bouncer, as they don't have that many sprites
 * Fixed the rain, animal skins, and NPC skin randomizer settings potentially affecting the RNG for other things
 * Added animal skins and NPC skin randomizer settings to the spoiler log

+From Grim's Updates:
+* Option to show songs being replaced in HUD.
+* Option to not have Tapper have a chance to require tapper products in recipe.
+* Critter randomisation has been reworked.
+You can now add custom groups of critter sprites, any combination of critter may be randomised, and I added an option for every frame of a critter to be randomised to a different group of sprites.
+(Includes lots of gay frogs.)
+* Added all recipes and most items from the 1.5 Update to the recipe randomiser.